 North Carolina Longleaf Commitment Grant consists of need based, state funded grants.
+The grant is available for 2021 graduates beginning in the fall of 2021 and for 2022 graduates beginning in the fall of 2022.
 Apply by filing the Free Application for Federal Student Aid (FAFSA).